guylabs/angular-spring-data-rest/README.md

 ### Usage of `_embeddedItems` property

 The `_embeddedItems` property is just a convention property created by the `SpringDataRestAdapter` to easily iterate over the `_emebedded` items in the response.
-Like with the `_resource` method, the `SpringDataRestAdapter` will recursively create an `_embeddedItems` property on the same level as a `_embedded` property exists for all the JSON response properties.
+Like with the `_resources` method, the `SpringDataRestAdapter` will recursively create an `_embeddedItems` property on the same level as a `_embedded` property exists for all the JSON response properties.

 #### Example